Thomas Foley (died 1677)

-Life
+Early life

-Foley was the eldest son of Richard Foley and his second wife Alice Brindley, herself the daughter of Sir William Brindley of Willenhall.
+Foley was born on 3 December 1617.
+He was the third, but eldest surviving, son of Richard Foley and, his second wife, Alice Brindley, herself the daughter of Sir William Brindley of Willenhall.
 His father was a prominent Midlands ironmaster of Stourbridge.

+Career

 Foley took over his father's business and made great profits from it in the 1650s and 1660s, which he used to buy estates.
 He was appointed High Sheriff of Worcestershire for 1656–57.

-In 1659 he was elected Member of Parliament for Worcestershire in the Third Protectorate Parliament.
+In 1659, he was elected Member of Parliament for Worcestershire in the Third Protectorate Parliament.
 He was elected MP for Bewdley in 1660 for the Convention Parliament.
-In 1673 he was elected MP for Bewdley in a by-election to the Cavalier Parliament.
+In 1673, he was elected MP for Bewdley in a by-election to the Cavalier Parliament.

 Foley built Witley Court.
 In the late 1660s, he founded a bluecoat school at Stourbridge known as Old Swinford Hospital, which he endowed in his will.
+He handed his business over to his sons.

+Personal life

-Foley married Anne Browne, daughter of John Browne.
-They had four sons and two daughters:
+Foley married Anne Browne, daughter of John Browne, a gunfounder of Spelmonden, Kent.
+Together, they had four sons and two daughters: